cycentum/binary-eq-checker/README.md

 ##Binary Eq Checker
-The stand alone sofware can be downloaded at http://www.cycentum.com/software/binary-eq-checker/.
+The stand alone software can be downloaded at http://www.cycentum.com/software/binary-eq-checker/.

 ##License
 Binary Eq Checker is licensed under the Apache License, Version 2.0.